istvanmarton/Dispersion/README.md

      ./CTMC_RKPD_SCR_OMP_CPP Number_of_threads

 command, where 'Number_of_threads' is the number of threads the program uses during the execution.
+The following variables should be set in the code before execution:
 1. The variables 'z_target', 'z_electron', 'N_electron', 'm_electron' and 'm_target' have the same role as in the previous 'CTMC_RKPD_SCR_OMP_CPP_GDD.cpp' code.
 2. The 'amplitude[]' variable is a vector standing for the 'y', and 'z' components of the electric field in atomic units and the shape of the envelope of the intensity.
 3. The 'Polarisation_Phase' gives the phase between the 'y' and 'z' components of the electric field in degrees.
 In case it is $90^\circ$ and the two components of the electric field are the same, the incoming field is circularly (right) polarized.